 Google Fi is reasonably priced (but not the cheapest), using three LTE carrier + WiFi UMA calling service from Google.
 Google Fi requires specific phones for full network-switching functionality.
 UMA WiFi calling as with every carrier does not always have flawless performance.
 This is not a big issue since Google Fi phones only use UMA if no cellular signal is available.
 Google Fi is a better value for those with officially compatible network-switching phones.

-Google Fi phones will sit on the preferred carrier in your area.
+Google Fi phones will typically sit on the preferred carrier in your area.
 In much of the US, Google Fi phones prefer Sprint.
 If Sprint signal is lost (e.g. walking into a building) Google Fi switches to the next strongest carrier, which is typically T-Mobile.

 In rural US areas where Sprint and T-Mobile are weak, US Cellular coverage may be used.
-In early 2019, US Cellular has substantial 4G coverage, but large 3G areas remain.
+US Cellular has a mix of 4G and 3G coverage.

 Google Fi may sit on the preferred carrier (e.g. Sprint) even if say T-Mobile has a much stronger signal.
 When the preferred carrier signal is lost, Google Fi “roams” to the less preferred carrier.
-Search the internet to find dialer codes that force a particular carrier for the duration of a phone call.
+Dialer codes can force Fi phones to a particular carrier for the duration of a phone call.

 Google Fi publishes a map that is roughly a superposition of their host carriers.
 I compliment Google Fi coverage map for not exaggerating LTE coverage area like many other carriers do.
 In most of the world, Google Fi uses open WiFi where available.